Flower of Euphorbia heterophylla or Painted spurge

 Leaf length: Painted Spurge has alternate lower leaves along the stem.
 The upper leaves are opposite, have an egg shape, and are up to 12 cm long.
 The leaves are hairless to moderately hairy, and have a pointed tip.

-Milkweed flowers as early as 30 days after it germinates, and seeds form 20 to 25 days later.
-Single plants produce up to 100 seeds at once, and over a season produce over 4500 seeds.
+Milkweed produces flowers as soon as 30 days after it germinates, and seeds form 20 to 25 days later.
+A single Painted Spurge plant produces up to 100 seeds at once, and over a season it produces over 4,500 seeds.

-The seeds of Painted Spurge are not dormant when they disperse, and under the right conditions germinate immediately.
-As a result the plant has 4-5 cycles in one season.
-Germination occurs, at least up to 10 cm below the ground surface.
+The seeds are not dormant when they disperse, and under the right conditions germinate immediately.
+As a result the plant has 4 to 5 cycles in one season.
+Germination can occur from soil depths of up to 10 cm.

-Comments: The hollow stems have a milky (latex) sap.
-The latex is very toxic, and if livestock eat the leaves or latex it has been known to cause the death of livestock and humans.
+Comments: The hollow stems of Painted Spurge have a milky sap, which is very toxic, and has been known to cause the death of livestock and humans.

-Habitat: Painted Spurge is a weed of disturbed areas.
+Habitat: Milkweed is a weed of disturbed areas.

 For more information on weeds check out our weed ID Chart.